Azure/orkestra/testing/helpfulnotes.md

 default              brigade-server-kashti-6ff4d6c99c-2dg87           1/1     Running     0          3m23s
 ```

 Using brig we will create a sample project.
+For our testing we just use all the defaults.
+The brigade.js path for us would be `testing/brigade.js`.

 ```
 brig project create